Projective geodesic extensions by conformal modifications in nonholonomic mechanics: Invariant measures

 \subsection{A mathematical example}

 Based on the classification in Proposition~\ref{classification} we know that $(A')^G$ is a weaker condition than the $\varphi$-simplicity property, but a stronger condition than having only an invariant volume form.
-To show that the item $(ii)$ of the classification is not void, we give a (mathematical) example of a nonholonomic system that is not $\varphi$-simple, but that does have a solution $\nvarphi$ of condition $(A')^G$.
+In \cite{Jovanovic} it is shown that the ball rolling over a sphere is an example of a Chaplygin system that possesses an invariant measure, but that is not Hamiltonizable, and thus also not $\varphi$-simple.
+To further verify that the item $(ii)$ of the classification is not void, we give a (mathematical) example of a nonholonomic system that is not $\varphi$-simple, but that does have a solution $\nvarphi$ of condition $(A')^G$.
 Such a system will allow for a projective geodesic extension (with $\overline{g}_{ai}=-G_{ai}$) and an invariant volume form, without being $\varphi$-simple.

 Consider on ${\mathbb R}^4$ (with coordinates $(x,y,z,u)$) the nonholonomic system with the somewhat overwhelming Lagrangian function

 and a nonholonomic constraint given by

 The distribution $\mathcal{D}$ that describes this constraint is spanned by the vector fields